Webby1015/deepseek-basic-local-app/readme.md

 go to frontend folder and do a quick  `npm i` and you are all necessary packages

-when everything is set just double click start.bat it will open couple terminals in the last terminal ctrl+click the link that pops up in blue.
+when everything is set just double click start.bat or start.sh if you are running linux it will open couple terminals in the last terminal ctrl+click the link that pops up in blue.

 and viola you got your deepseek on a ui running on your pc.